Decentralized Riemannian Conjugate Gradient Method on the Stiefel Manifold: Introduction

 However, none of the above studies can solve the problem~(\ref{decentralized}) since the Stiefel manifold is a non-convex set.
 Based on the viewpoint of~\citet{chen2021decentralized}, the Stiefel manifold is an embedded sub-manifold in Euclidean space.
 Thus, with the help of Riemannian optimization (i.e., optimization on Riemannian manifolds)~\citep{absil2008optimization,boumal2019global,sato2021riemannian}, the problem~(\ref{decentralized}) can be thought as a constrained problem in Euclidean space.
 The Riemannian optimization nature brings more challenges for consensus construction design.
 For instance, a straightforward way is to take the average $\frac{1}{n} \sum_{i=1}^n x_i$ in Euclidean space.
 However, the arithmetic average does not apply to the Riemannian manifold because the arithmetic average of points can be outside of the manifold.
-To address this problem, Riemannian consensus methods have been developed~\citep{shah2017distributed}, but it needs to use an asymptotically infinite number of consensus steps for convergence.
+To address this problem, Riemannian consensus method has been developed~\citep{shah2017distributed}, but it needs to use an asymptotically infinite number of consensus steps for convergence.
 Subsequently, \citet{wang2022decentralized} combined the gradient tracking algorithm with an augmented Lagrangian function to achieve the single step of consensus.
-Recently, \citet{chen2021decentralized} proposed a decentralized Riemannian gradient descent algorithm over the Stiefel manifold, which also requires only finite step of consensus to achieve the convergence rate of $\mathcal{O}(1/\sqrt{K})$.
-Simultaneously, the corresponding gradient tracking version with the convergence rate of $\mathcal{O}(1/K)$ to reach a stationary point was presented.
+Recently, \citet{chen2021decentralized} proposed a decentralized Riemannian gradient descent algorithm over the Stiefel manifold, which also requires only the finite step of consensus to achieve the convergence rate of $\mathcal{O}(1/\sqrt{K})$.
+Simultaneously, the corresponding gradient tracking version was presented to reach a stationary point with the convergence rate of $\mathcal{O}(1/K)$.
 On this basis, \citet{deng2023decentralized} replaced retractions with projection operators, thus establishing a decentralized projected Riemannian gradient descent algorithm over the compact submanifold to achieve the convergence rate of $\mathcal{O}(1/\sqrt{K})$.
 Similarly, the corresponding gradient tracking version also achieved the convergence rate of $\mathcal{O}(1/K)$.